department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### What?

 ## Week two
 The goal for this week is to get you set up with the tools you need to be successful.
 We will pair you up with a buddy on the project that is in your same disipline to help inform which ones are relevant and which aren't.
+The most important thing to get set up is SOCKS as it will give you access to our systems so try to prioritize that.
 ### Why?
 ### How?
 ### Who?